kebdane/cse15l-lab-reports/Lab1.md

 cat: messages: Is a directory
 [user@sahara ~/lecture1]$
 ```
-- The working directory when the command was run was the `lecture1` directory.
+- The working directory when the command was run was the `~/lecture1` directory.
-- the first `cat` command was a path to a already running directory, and therefore the output say "No such file or directory" and the directory did not contain any files or folders with the same name.
+- the first `cat` command was a path to a already working directory, and therefore the output say "No such file or directory", although we can't really make another file or folder that have the same name and so it will always say "No such file or directory".
-- the second command was to a directory within the running directory but still gave a message saying the "is a directory" this is because the command was meant to read files and print its contents.
+- the second command was to a directory within the working directory but still gave a message saying the "is a directory" this is because the command was meant to read files and print its contents.
 - the output/s are errors as produced error messages saying the passed on arguments are not present or it was of different type, such that it was a directory.

 ---